 Energy intensity is a ratio.
 It is obtained by dividing the gross comsuption of energy of a given country (measured in kilogram of oil equivalent) by this country's grossdomestic product (measured in thousands of euros).
 The smaller the figure, the more energy efficient the economy is [as it needs less energy to produce 1 euro of GDP].
 Central-Eastern countries are the most energyintense, as they inherited Soviet-shaped energy systems.
 They also are the ones that improved their energy intensity at the fastest pace between 1995 and 2015.

 1995 data for Bulgaria were not available.
 1996 were used instead.

 Source: Eurostat

-FIGURE 3 \blacktriangleright Energy mix of EU member states (in % of energy source in primary European consumption fossil fuels - Total petroleum products fossil fuels - Solid fuels fossil fuels - Gas
+FIGURE 3 - Energy mix of EU Member States (in % of energy source in national primary energy consumption), ranked by their level of dependence on fossil fuels